William Young Sellar: Family

 In 1851 he married Eleanor Dennistoun, daughter of Alexander Dennistoun.
 They had at least five children.
+Their daughter Constance Helen married William Mackintosh Macleod, son of The Very Rev. Norman Macleod.
 Eleanor described her husband in a chapter of Recollections and impressions (1907), and their life in the remainder of the memoir.

 Recognition

 Sellar is commemorated on the south wall of Balliol College Chapel, together with a memorial to his brother Alexander Craig Sellar (MP for Haddington Burghs and Partick).